Justine has spent most of her life with horses.

 Justine is a fully certified member of the International Association of Animal Behaviour Consultants (IAABC).
 She is also the organisation’s UK Chair, a member of the Application Review Committee, and a Mentor for both the IAABC's Online Mentorship programme and the Animal Behaviour Consulting Principles & Practice course.

 Justine is also registered as an Accredited Animal Behaviourist with the Animal Behaviour and Training Council.

-In addition to helping horse owners solve their horse behaviour problems Justine regularly writes for Horse magazine in the UK and has also contributed to Horse & Hound, Horse & Rider (US), Horses & People (Australia), Horse & Rider (UK), Horse Deals, Bit (Netherlands), The Sun newspaper and nutritional supplement company VetVits.
+In addition to helping horse owners solve their horse behaviour problems Justine regularly writes for Horse magazine in the UK and has also contributed to Horse & Hound, Horse & Rider (US), Horses & People (Australia), Horse & Rider (UK), Horse Deals, Bit (Netherlands), The Sun newspaper and written articles for nutritional supplement company VetVits and Petplan Equine Insurance.

 Justine lectures on the BSc (Hons) Behavioural Science Degree at Writtle University College and also acts as an expert consultant in legal disputes and court cases involving equine behaviour.

 Justine regularly attends CPD courses to keep up to date with new research in equine science and behaviour.
 She is a practitioner member of the International Society of Equitation Science (ISES) and the Equine Behaviour Forum.